 The official citations for award winners are published each year in The Canadian Field-Naturalist, with extensive descriptions of the winners’ merits, as well as being posted on the awards webpage.
 Shorter versions usually appear in the annual accounts of the Awards Night in Trail & Landscape and in the Awards Committee’s annual report in The Canadian Field-Naturalist.

 Below we provide the official wording of the criteria for each award, along with some background and our comments to help members consider appropriate nominations.
 Past recipients of each award are linked at the end of each award description.
 As you read through the descriptions of the awards, we hope that you will think of people who meet these standards and nominate them for the most fitting awards.
 All candidates must be members in good standing except for Conservation Award – Non-member and the Mary Stuart Education Award.

 Note: A call for nominations is usually issued in October on the webpage and in Trail & Landscape.
-The Awards Committee deliberates during the winter months and awards are presented in the spring.
+The Awards Committee deliberates during the winter months and awards are presented at the annual Awards Night.
+If you would like to nominate someone for an award, please send an email to the Chair of the Awards Committee at email@example.com.
+The email should include: the type of award, the name of the nominee, the reasons for nomination that support the awards criteria, as well as your name and phone number.

 MEMBER OF THE YEAR: In recognition of the member judged to have contributed the most to the Club in the previous year.
 (Members of the Executive are excluded from consideration.)